teodorlu/neil-quickadd/README.md

 ## Rationale

 `neil-quickadd` gets you started with your new Clojure project faster.
-Add the dependencies you usually use in seconds!
+Add your stock dependencies in seconds!

 ## Usage